iomete/iom-docs/docs/user-guide/volumes.md

 There are 2 types:

-- **Host Path:** Mounts a directory directly from the host machine's filesystem into a pod.
+- **Host Path:** Mounts a directory directly from the host (node) machine's filesystem into a pod.
-- **On Demand PVC:** Kubernetes automatically provisions storage when a request (PVC) is made, offering scalability and flexibility.
+- **On Demand PVC:** You can mount a dynamically-created persistent volume claim per executor by using this OnDemand option.

 If selected type is **Host Path:**

-- **Host Path:** Direct storage access.
+- **Host Path:** Provide directory to mount.
   <Img src="/img/user-guide/volumes/host-path-create.png" alt="Host Path create" maxWidth="600px" />

 If selected type is **On Demand PVC:**

 - **Storage class name:** Name for storage class.
+Available list of storage classes can be retrieved with `kubectl get storageclass` command.
-- **Max size:** Maximum storage capacity requested in a PVC.
+- **Max size:** Maximum storage capacity requested in a PVC per executor.

   <Img src="/img/user-guide/volumes/on-demand-create.png" alt="On Demand PVC create" maxWidth="600px" />